Access 3DCeram Sinto’s global network for technical ceramic parts production.

 3D Printing allows:

-– Complex Geometries & Miniaturization: Production of intricate lattice structures and internal cooling channels for next-generation propulsion systems.
-This allows for significant weight reduction while maintaining structural integrity for nano-satellites and launchers.
+– Complex Geometries & Miniaturization: Lattice structures and internal channels for propulsion systems, reducing the weight of nanosatellites and launchers while preserving structural integrity.

-– Extreme Environmental Resistance: Use of high-performance technical ceramics (such as Alumina or Zirconia) that offer exceptional thermal stability, low outgassing, and resistance to radiation and vacuum conditions in Low Earth Orbit (LEO).
+– Extreme Environmental Resistance: Technical ceramics (alumina, zirconia) with high thermal stability, low outgassing, and strong resistance to radiation and vacuum in Low Earth Orbit (LEO).

-– Precision and Surface Quality: Achieving high accuracy and low roughness for RF components and telecommunication antennas, ensuring optimal signal transmission and mechanical reliability in harsh space environments.
+– Precision & Surface Quality: High accuracy and low roughness for RF components and antennas, ensuring signal performance and reliability in space environments.

 Medical Devices